cs573-22s/a1-ghd3/README.md

 3. Polygons - The roof of the house
 4. Lines - The frame of the window

+This code was largely written from scratch while adapting elements from the sample code from the second lecture.

 ## Technical Achievement Desription
 - **Randomized Ship Locations** - When the drawing is generated the ships will be in a random spot every time.
 In the code, a random dataset is generated on every refresh.
 The size of each star is also randomized.
 - **Dragging the Moon** - Users are able to drag the moon across the sky using the mouse.
 In the underlying implementation, I leared how to use `d3.drag()` to capture mouse events and make the drawing change.
+I used this [reference](https://d3-wiki.readthedocs.io/zh_CN/master/Drag-Behavior/) to learn about it, although I had learned the documentation was out of date.

 ## Design Achievement Description
 - **Minimalist Artstyle** - Although, I'm not an artisitc person, I tried to make an aethetically pleasing drawing using the shapes I had available.
 I really liked how the yellow light of inside the house contrasts with the dark exterior of the drawing.